Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 ● Academic representative, UKEN-EDM and British Council student recruitment fairs, Seoul, South Korea (2014)

 ● Kate Kelly.
 Comparative judgement and the limits of cognition.
+Primary supervisor: Professor Mary Richardson.
 PhD supported by Assessment & Qualifications Alliance (AQA).
-Primary supervisor: Dr Mary Richardson.

-● Nuru Noor.
-Improving trial conduct for late-phase, randomised clinical trials that utilise innovative trial designs and platforms.
+● Shiva Taheri.
+Uplifting the standard of monitoring in clinical trials: Developing evidence and tools.
 Supported by a Medical Research Council (MRC) research studentship funded through UCL's MRC Clinical Trials Unit.
-Primary supervisor: Professor Matt Sydes.
+Primary supervisor: Sharon Love.

 PhD committee membership

-Recently supervised doctoral students, University of Bristol (2012-16)
+Doctoral students supervised at University of Bristol (2012-16)